 On behalf of the University of Georgia, allow me to welcome you to the twenty-fourth session of the University of Georgia Model United Nations Conference (UGAMUNC XXIV) and the Organisation of Islamic Cooperation (OIC).
 I am an alum from South Forsyth High School in Cumming.
 I am a first-year student at the School of Public and International Affairs currently on track to graduate with a joint Bachelor’s/Master’s degree.
 This is my first year on the Model UN team and my first time chairing this committee.

 Cherien Abou-Harb will be co-chairing the committee this session.
-She is a fourth year Environmental Health Science major also pursuing a certificate in Global Health. an alum of Clarke Central High School in Athens.
+She is a fourth year Environmental Health Science major also pursuing a certificate in Global Health.
+Cherien is an alum of Clarke Central High School in Athens.
 She is on the Executive board for another organization on campus, Students for Justice in Palestine, and balances her time between all of that and Model UN.
 She is on track to pursue a degree in Environmental Law and will be applying to be a Double Dawg by the end of this year.
 This is her first year on Model UN and her first time co-chairing a committee.

 This background guide contains the three topics that this committee will be covering over the duration of this conference: Indian membership in the OIC; the use of police torture of criminal suspects in member states, and preventing the humanitarian crisis in Yemen.
 I would like to remind delegates that these topics are not simply simulations; they are constantly relevant to the international community.
 As such, the University of Georgia holds each delegate to a high standard of ethical behavior, and I personally expect every participant to behave in a professional and respectful manner to the chair, staff, and fellow delegates in the discussion of these topics.